NikFloden/CSCI305/README.md

-This Repository is my projects for my CSCI 338 class.
+This Repository is my projects for my CSCI 305 programming languages class.